Health, Outdoor & Physical Education

 Students explore factors influencing physical, mental, and emotional health, make informed lifestyle choices, and delve into topics like nutrition, mental health, and personal safety.
 The Health Studies 3 course leads students to a deeper understanding of Australian and world health systems, while the Sport Science classes focus on understanding skill acquisition, exercise physiology and the sport psychology.

 Outdoor Education and Outdoor Leadership build skills in organisation, teamwork, personal development and environmental stewardship, fostering an appreciation for nature.
+Using outdoor pursuits as a mechanism to inspire students to explore and interact with the world in different ways.

 In the physical education suite of classes, students engage in various sports and recreational activities, emphasising skill development, strategy, participation, teamwork and fitness.
-Combining classroom study with practical experiences, students participate in sports and fitness training sessions.
+Combining classroom study with practical experiences, students participate in, sports, and fitness training sessions.

-Assessment methods across the HOPE subjects will include written assignments, essays, practical demonstrations, knowledge tests, fitness
+Assessment methods across the HOPE subjects will include written assignments, essays, practical demonstrations, knowledge tests, fitness testing, and group projects.
+Evaluating students’ understanding, skills, and collaborative abilities.

 Students who complete these courses often pursue careers in health professions, outdoor education, coaching, fitness training, and community health promotion.